Bayesian variable selection in sample selection models using spike-and-slab priors: Simulation study

 \subsection{Results}

 The results of the simulations can be found in Appendix \ref{sec:sim_main}.
 Table \ref{table:sim1} shows the performance of each method for $n=500$ and $p = 10, 25$ and $50$ respectively.
 It should be noted that the medium and large effects are included with probability close to one, so that the sensitivity is almost entirely determined by the inclusion of the small effect.
-The normal spike-and-slab Gibbs sampler has the highest true model rate for all choices of $p$ considered, though the Laplace spike-and-slab is close enough in this measure of performance that it cannot be said that the normal spike-and-slab estimates the true model more often overall.
-The Laplace spike-and-slab includes the small effect more frequently, at the cost of a higher rate of false positives.
+For $p=10$, the performance of the normal spike-and-slab sampler and the stepwise selection method are close.
+The normal spike-and-slab elicitation attains higher inclusion rates of small effects at the cost of lower specificity, while stepwise selection does the opposite.
+The Laplace spike-and-slab elicitation includes slightly more variables than the normal elicitation, while having lower specificity.
+The Adaptive LASSO performs similarly to stepwise in the outcome equation but struggles with false positives in the selection part of the equation, with an average model size of $3.458$.
 We emphasize that these results for spike-and-slab priors depend on prior elicitation.
 For example, a larger slab variance for either prior distribution would improve specificity but exclude the small effect more often.

 As the sparsity of the true model increases, the performance of every method deteriorates.
 The methods based on spike-and-slab priors exclude the small effect more often with increasing sparsity; this is a result of the multiple testing penalty imposed by the Beta-Binomial prior.
-Adaptive LASSO in particular struggles as the sparsity increases.
-It increasingly includes irrelevant variables in the selection equation - averaging a model size of $4.57$ for $p=50$ when the true model size is $3$ - and increasingly excludes the small effect in the outcome equation, to a larger degree than either of the spike-and-slab priors do.
-Stepwise selection performs poorly in every situation by all metrics considered, particularly so as the dimension increases.
+Both Adaptive LASSO and stepwise selection struggle particularly as the sparsity increases.
+For $p=50$, the model size of Adaptive LASSO in the selection equation averages $4.57$ when the true model size is $3$, and it increasingly excludes the small effect in the outcome equation as $p$ increases.
+Stepwise selection performs better but still has issues with false positives as $p$ increases, averaging model sizes in each equation greater than $3.4$ when $p=50$.
+Both spike-and-slab elicitations attain substantially larger true model rates and sensitivity than each of the Adaptive LASSO and stepwise methods for $p=25$ and $p=50$.